gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 `# pacman -Qs nvidia`

-You may need to change which [mirrors](mirrors "mirrors"){.wikilink} you are using to install the drivers if they do not match.
+You may need to change which [mirrors](mirrors "wikilink") you are using to install the drivers if they do not match.

 If you are using AMD, have enabled 10-bit color depth, and are having this problem.
 You will likely need to disable 10-bit color depth.